Google Chrome: Built-in tools

-Starting with Google Chrome 4.1 the application added a built-in translation bar using Google Translate.
+Starting with Google Chrome 4.1, the application added a built-in translation bar using Google Translate.
 Language translation is currently available for 52 languages.
 When Chrome detects a foreign language other than the user's preferred language set during the installation time, it asks the user whether or not to translate.

 Chrome allows users to synchronize their bookmarks, history, and settings across all devices with the browser installed by sending and receiving data through a chosen Google Account, which in turn updates all signed-in instances of Chrome.
-This can be authenticated either through Google credentials, or a sync passphrase.
+This can be authenticated either through Google credentials or a sync passphrase.

-For web developers, Chrome features an element inspector which allows users to look into the DOM and see what makes up the webpage.
+For web developers, Chrome has an element inspector that allows users to look inside any web page's Document Object Model (DOM) structure and examine the code elements that make up the webpage.

 Chrome has special URLs that load application-specific pages instead of websites or files on disk.
 Chrome also has a built-in ability to enable experimental features.
 Originally called about:labs, the address was changed to about:flags to make it less obvious to casual users.

-The desktop edition of Chrome is able to save pages as HTML with assets in a "_files" subfolder, or as unprocessed HTML-only document.
+The desktop edition of Chrome can save pages as HTML with assets in a "_files" subfolder, or as an unprocessed HTML-only document.
 It also offers an option to save in the MHTML format.